 Proofreading my own writing, including letters and court documents, was something that I did on a daily basis while I was a solicitor.
 Sending error-free letters that were easy to understand was essential, and of course court documents must be accurate, complete and without ambiguity.

-At the end of 2001 I decided to leave the practice to become a full-time mum to my baby and toddler and enjoyed this very much for eight years.
-After a lot of careful thought, I trained to become a proofreader.
-I’d decided that this career would be the one that best suited my skills and interests.
+After I had a second child in 2001, I decided to leave the practice to become a full-time mum to my new baby and toddler, and i enjoyed this very much for eight years.
+I then trained to become a proofreader and copy-editor and have really enjoyed my second career ever since.

 In September 2016 I attended workshops at the SfEP’s annual conference on editing and proofreading legal texts, editing business texts, and editing fiction.
 I attended the conference again in 2017 and went to several seminars and talks.
 I wrote a blog post about attending the latter, which you can find here.
 In September 2019 I went to the conference again and attended the following workshops and talks: Creating effective style sheets, Linguistic bias in editing and proofreading, Be bold: create your own opportunities, and Proofreading2020: what do proofreaders really need to know?

 I started my proofreading and copy-editing business in October 2009 and love my second career.
 Working with words has always been where my heart and my talent lie, and I take great pride in working on and improving texts of all kinds.
 I have a core of loyal clients, many of whom I have been working for since my business began.
 Repeat work is something I really value, and I thoroughly enjoy forging relationships with clients over several years.
 This has been and continues to be something that makes much of my work even more of a pleasure.